TiGR/QuoteSelection/readme.txt

 - Button won't appear if user has finished selection somewhere out of comment element box.

 # Changes #

+## 0.5 [2010.06.24] ##

+* Automatically convert absolute links to anchors only, so that user could jump to comments that are on current page without page reload.
+* Small optimization - use DiscussionController_RenderBefore instead of Base_Render_Before.
+* JS code rewrite in order to make it reusable, object quoteSelection added.

 ## 0.4 [2010.06.20] ##